vlang/v/tutorials/building-a-simple-web-blog-with-vweb.md

 No need to create view models just to pass data, or use an unsafe and untyped alternative, like C#'s `ViewBag["message"]`.

-Making all action's variables available in the view may seem crazy, but V is a language with pure functions by default, and you won't be able to modify any data from a view. `<b>@foo.bar()</b>` will only work if the `bar()` method doesn't modify `foo`.
+Making all action variables available in the view may seem crazy, but V is a language with pure functions by default, and you won't be able to modify any data from a view. `<b>@foo.bar()</b>` will only work if the `bar()` method doesn't modify `foo`.